 On Wednesday, May 10, we, classes 9a and b, visited the Buchenwald Memorial on the Ettersberg near Weimar.

-Our guided tour of the former concentration camp, which lasted over 2 hours, began with a film in which, among other things, contemporary witnesses had their say.
-This gave us an insight into the arrival of the prisoners, their work, their life and also their death...
+Our 2-hour tour of the former concentration camp began with a film in which, among other things, contemporary witnesses had their say.
+This gave us an insight into the arrival of the prisoners, their work, their lives and also their deaths...

 The effort and the impressions, due to the difficult and moving topic, were clearly noticeable on the bus ride back.
 However, we had the opportunity to discuss what we had experienced and seen with our teachers afterwards.